-Last April I called your attention to Trinity Lutheran Church of Columbia, Inc,. vs. Sara Parker Pauley, in her official capacity which had been argued before the U.S. Supreme Court.
+Last April I called your attention to Trinity Lutheran Church of Columbia, Inc., vs. Comer which had been argued before the U.S. Supreme Court.
 Here’s what I wrote:

 “The case revolves around the church’s desire to participate in a Missouri state program that recycles used tires for material that provides rubber surfaces for playgrounds.
 The local Department of Natural Resources refused Trinity’s request for a $20,000 grant to be spent on the resurfacing of its playground because of the state constitution’s Blaine Amendment, which reads ‘No money shall ever be taken from the public treasury, directly or indirectly, in aid of any church, sect or denomination of religion.’”